cookies-xor-cream/HugoTest/content/posts/poetry/testing/how_can_anyone_sleep.md

 ---

 The stars are holes
-That nails have made.
+that nails have made.
 I'm stuck at the door
-With knights and knaves.
+with knights and knaves.

 Pick up the hammer,
-And wait your cue,
+and wait your cue,
 I'll crack the riddle,
-Reread the rules.
+reread the rules.

-Orion's a defective set of dots,
-Its belt pointing out
+Orion's a defective set of dots, its belt pointing out the structural faults.
-The structural faults.